 - What are some common missteps and mistakes we must avoid?

 - What is the role of the manager/leader in training efforts?
 What is the role of training and HR staff?

-To help answer these questions, and to get a better overall understanding of the changing nature and challenges of training in today’s business environment, we spoke with Abby Lewis, Senior Product Manager for Harvard Business Publishing, Corporate Learning.
+To help answer these questions, and to get a better overall understanding of the changing nature and challenges of training in today’s business environment, we spoke with Abby Lewis, Senior Product Manager for Harvard Business Review Corporate Learning.

 How can organizations best determine if employees are learning and growing?

 “This is a difficult thing to measure for all companies,” says Lewis.
 “Ultimately, this question is about impact and measuring the success of particular learning experiences in your organization.
 There are lots of different ways to think about measuring impact, and leaders should consider the most important metrics that are personal to their organization.”

 Lewis references one approach from a Harvard Business Review Corporate Learning blog post, which argues that looking at usage data that provide the number of active users and new adopters can show that organizations are creating the behaviors needed for a culture of learning.